Get Tech Tips

-Most heat pump systems will have two separate metering devices with one being outside for heat mode and one inside for cooling mode.
-This is due to the fact that the evaporator is inside in cool mode and outside in heat mode.
+Most heat pump systems will have two separate metering devices, with one being outside for heat mode and one inside for cooling mode.
+That is because the evaporator is inside in cool mode and outside in heat mode.
 In some cases, you may even find that the system has a TXV metering device inside and a piston outside.
-This can cause confusion for some techs because they may see the piston housing outside and just assume it is also a piston inside which can lead to charging issues.
+These systems can confuse some techs because they may see the piston housing outside and assume it is also a piston inside, which can lead to charging issues.

 Keep in mind that each of these metering devices must have a method of refrigerant bypass in the opposite mode by either an internal or external check valve.
 The goal is to have properly restricted flow in one direction and unrestricted flow in the other direction.

 Bi-Flow Liquid Line Filter-Drier

 In a heat pump, the liquid line is always the liquid line, but the flow direction goes from outside-in during cooling mode and inside-out during heat mode.
 For this reason, we must use a bi-flow filter/drier on the liquid line that can filter the refrigerant in both directions.